 • Abuse of, or addiction to, mind-altering substances.

 • Suspension/disqualification or ban from any tournament or fishing organization.

 • Any other words, conduct or actions reflecting unfavourably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules, or which fail to comply with the standards set forth in the first sentence of this paragraph.

-In case of any conduct not complying with the standards outlined above, The Kingston Canadian Open/Simcoe Showdown shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee (minus deposit) or to disqualify a contestant.
+In case of any conduct not complying with the standards outlined above, The Canadian Pro Bass Tour shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee (minus deposit) or to disqualify a contestant.

-51. Ams/Non-Boaters are required to attend a pre-orientation meeting at 3:00 pm on Wednesday July 23, 2014 (for Kingston Open); and Thursday August 21, 2014 (for Simcoe Showdown), to draw their Pros for the event.
+46. Ams/Non-Boaters are required to attend a pre-orientation meeting at 3:00 pm on Thurs., July 2, 2015 (Rice Lake); Thurs., July 23, 2015 (Simcoe Showdown); Wed., Aug.
+12, 2015 (Kingston Open); and Thurs., Sept.
+17, 2015 (Lake Erie), to draw their Pros for the event.
 The order of the draw is determined by the date of registration wherein the entries are drawn daily, at the end of each day, until the field is full.
 The mandatory Orientation Meeting for all competitors will commence at 6:00 pm.